marzukia/blog/content/first-custom-keyboard.md

 ![Here's how you orient the film and stem.](/images/keyboard/74.png)

-# Tuning the Stabilisers
+## Tuning the Stabilisers

 ![Stabilisers in disarray on my desk.](/images/keyboard/76.png)

 Replacing the stabilisers on my GMMK Pro was honestly a bit of a nightmare.
 If you've done some pre-order reading, you'll see many people recommend replacing the subpar factory GOAT stabilisers with Durock v2 stabilisers or something similar.
 You may also read that the plate doesn't fit well when you have these stabilisers in.

-\"Doesn't fit well\" is a vast understatement of how much of a pain in the ass it is to reassemble the GMMK pro with non-factory stabilisers.
-Frankly, the plate will not fit at all without a gentle amount of \"sweaty forcing the plate onto the PCB\".
+"Doesn't fit well" is a vast understatement of how much of a pain in the ass it is to reassemble the GMMK pro with non-factory stabilisers.
+Frankly, the plate will not fit at all without a gentle amount of "sweaty forcing the plate onto the PCB".

 ![Even looking at the screws in the picture gives me anxiety](/images/keyboard/71.png)